Canadas First Indigenous-Owned Airline Just Got Its First Plane

 Why the ATR 72-600

 The ATR 72-600 is purpose-built for the kind of flying Rise Air does.
-As a turboprop regional aircraft, it offers:
+As a turboprop regional aircraft, it offers capabilities that jets simply cannot match in this environment.

 Short-field capability: Many remote Canadian airports have limited runway lengths.
-The ATR can operate from strips that would challenge larger jets.
+The ATR can operate from strips that would challenge larger jets, opening routes that would otherwise be impossible.

 The ATR 72-600 can operate from remote airstrips that larger aircraft cannot serve.
 Photo: Unsplash

-Fuel efficiency: Turboprop engines consume less fuel than jets, making longer stage lengths economical even with lower passenger loads.
+Fuel efficiency: Turboprop engines consume less fuel than jets, making longer stage lengths economical even with lower passenger loads typical of remote routes.

-All-weather capability: Canadian winters are challenging.
-The ATR is certified for icing conditions and cold weather operations common in Saskatchewan.
+All-weather capability: Canadian winters are unforgiving.
+The ATR is certified for icing conditions and cold weather operations common in Saskatchewan’s harsh climate.

 What This Means for Communities